 To round out a string of three ports days in a row, we landed in Limón, Costa Rica.
 Here we got back to doing things our way, where we had a private tour (with Your Lucky tours) for the two of us to tour around.
 We stopped to meet a wild sloth chilling in a cocoa tree, to see wild life all over the place, hit up a local fruit stand to taste our way through tropical deliciousness, visited a banana plantation (a Dole plantation I believe… bananas are definitely big business in Costa Rica), did a boat tour on the Tortuguero canals, stopped at the beach, and did a little hike through a park and some of the rain forest.
 Our guide was really passionate about showing off this location and wanted to show us as much as he could, making sure we had lots of pictures, and that we stopped as long as we wanted anywhere we went.
 Throughout the day, we saw birds, monkeys, sloths, etc. Once we finished the tour, we walked around the area of Limón for a little while, had a few drinks, bought some coffee, etc.

 Sea day time again!
-We didn’t get up to much of anything… another steel drum lesson (still fun, despite some ridiculously annoying other learners), formal night again, and we went to one of the production shows – Fantastic Journeys.
+We didn’t get up to much of anything… another steel drum lesson (still fun, despite some ridiculously annoying and rude other learners), formal night again, and we went to one of the production shows – Fantastic Journeys.
 This is one of the newer shows across the Princess fleet, and honestly, it was a nice change because a lot of the entertainment options are geared to a much older age group than us.
 Parts of this one were really well done, with some recent music and amazing costumes.

 Our last port of the cruise was Grand Cayman, where we anchored with 5 other cruise ships for the day.
 It’s been a while since we have been there, but we’ve done the tour and been out to see the stingrays… so we decided on a low key day of just walking around and trying some local eats and drinks.
 We spent hours at Cabana enjoying some tasty beverages, we walked around a bit, and we popped over to Bread and Chocolate (a vegan restaurant) for a bit of lunch before heading back to the ship.